-July 31, 2008 - The 15th annual Minnesota Fringe Festival, the midwest's biggest performing arts festival, opens today.
-For the next ten days actors and dancers will perform in over 150 shows throughout Minneapolis.
-Covering the event seemed an impossible task for one reporter - so we sent out four to see what's in store for Fringe-goers this year.
+July 31, 2008 - The MPR Arts team provides a preview on the 15th annual Minnesota Fringe Festival, the Midwest's biggest performing arts festival.
+For ten days, actors and dancers will perform in over 150 shows throughout Minneapolis.

 June 3, 2008 - MPR’s Karl Gehrke profiles Minneapolis jazz musician Gordon Johnson.
 Gehrke interviews Johnson about his musical background, and other local musicians about Johnson’s playing.